3m5/coco/README.md

-open example.js to see how to init Coco.JS
+open cocoApp.js to see how to use and initialize Coco.JS